To provide you with the best experience, cookies are used on this site. Find out more here.

 Fortunately, there are lots of other things to do in Windsor town centre when the Castle is closed and you may just discover a hidden gem!
 Here are our top things to do when the Castle is closed.
 Please check seasonal opening times.

+Explore Windsor and Eton at your own pace via the Queen’s Walkway or Eton Walkway by following the circular markers in the towns’ pavements.
+Or download one of smartphone-based trails such as Go Quest.
 Wander over Windsor Bridge and stroll down Eton High Street, taking in its historic buildings and enjoy a peaceful coffee in one of Eton’s charming independent cafes.

 Discover Windsor’s amazing history on a guided walking tour with one of our Blue Badge Guides.
 You may not be able to go inside the Castle on a Tuesday and Wednesday but our guides will tell you all about its influence on Windsor’s development and will show you around the oldest parts of the town.